 More information on NROC new and renewal applications can be found at the following links:

-Coaches who require assistance in person may visit us at the Sports Hub (3 Stadium Drive, Singapore 397630) on Tuesdays from 10am to 12pm or Thursdays from 3pm to 5pm (excluding public holidays).
-This schedule will allow us to attend to coaches promptly, and you may contact us at email@example.com or 6500 5296 for assistance.
+Coaches who require assistance in person may visit us at Sport Singapore office (3 Stadium Drive, Singapore 397630) on Thursdays from 3pm to 5pm (excluding public holidays) - this schedule will allow us to attend to coaches promptly.
+Alternatively, you may contact us at email@example.com or 6500 5296 for assistance.